Design and Technology

 - help children develop the ability to make judgements and ask historical questions

-The Subject Leader for History is Miss Nicola Bleasby.
+The Subject Leader for History is Mrs Nicola Linsel.

 We are committed to providing all children with learning opportunities to engage in geography.
 This policy sets out a framework within which teaching and non-teaching staff can work, and gives guidance on planning, teaching and assessment.
 It has been developed through a process of consultation with school staff and governors.